Z — Zulu Time Zone

 Z and Daylight Saving Time

 Zulu Time Zone does not observe daylight saving time.
-Its offset stays at UTC+0 all year, so there is no spring forward and no fall back.
-In the current year, 2026, Z does not switch on any date and does not change to any other offset.
+Its offset stays at UTC+0 for the entire year, so there is no spring change, no autumn rollback, and no alternate seasonal abbreviation.

 Frequently Asked Questions